Intradermal Medication Administration

 • Intradermal injections deliver small medication volumes into the dermis for testing and selected medications.

-• Correct technique uses a 10-15 degree angle with small-gauge needle selection.
+• Correct technique uses a shallow insertion angle (commonly about 5-15 degrees) with small-gauge needle selection.

 • Formation of a wheal/bleb indicates appropriate intradermal placement.